Gord Downie: Introduce Yerself

 In September 2017, Downie announced what would be his final solo double-album titled Introduce Yerself; it was released on October 27, 2017, ten days after Downie's death.

 At the Juno Awards of 2018, the album won the Juno Award for Adult Alternative Album of the Year, Downie and Drew won Songwriter of the Year for "A Natural", "Introduce Yerself" and "The North", and Downie won the Artist of the Year.
 In a tribute to Downie at the Juno Awards ceremony, Sarah Harmer, Dallas Green and Kevin Hearn performed a medley of the album's title track with the Tragically Hip song "Bobcaygeon".

 Personal life

 Downie was married to Laura Leigh Usher, herself a breast cancer survivor.
 They had four children.
 Downie and Usher separated in 2015 before Downie's cancer diagnosis.
 They were not divorced at the time of Downie's death and had remained close friends.
-Under the stage name Kaya Usher, she released her own debut album as a singer, All This Is, in 2021 with the participation of two of their four children, and some of the tracks feature Usher performing with a guitar that had once belonged to Downie.
+Under the stage name Kaya Usher, she released her own debut album as a singer, All This Is, in 2021 with the participation of two of their four children; some of the tracks feature Usher performing with a guitar that had once belonged to Downie.

 Downie was the godson of Harry Sinden, a former hockey coach, general manager and president of the Boston Bruins.